 As Jo, my Consultant, explained the Food Optimising plan, I was surprised at how much I was allowed to eat – particularly pasta and rice, two of my favourites.
 Armed with my Food Optimising book, I filled my shopping trolley with lots of Free Food, including skinless chicken breasts, vegetables and punnets of fresh berries.
 Each day, I’d use one of my Healthy Extras for milk in my cups of tea or a portion of cheese, and then I’d use my Syns to satisfy my sweet cravings with a Hi-fi bar I’d bought at group or a 14g Cadbury Curly Wurly, both 3 Syns each.

-Mum would cook me a tasty Slimming World dinner like spaghetti Bolognese using lean mince, and on the days I was travelling to gigs, I’d stop off and enjoy something on plan like a jacket potato with baked beans.
+At home, Mum would cook me a tasty pasta dish for dinner like spaghetti bolognese using lean mince, and on the days I was travelling to gigs, I’d stop off and enjoy something on plan like a jacket potato with baked beans.

 Then, in September 2016, I reached my target of 12st.
 I’d never felt so proud of myself in my life!

-This summer, at the Lambeth Country Show, I walked out in front of a crowd of 2,000 people wearing a pair of colourful, funky, size-12 trousers and a crop top.
+The following summer, at the Lambeth Country Show, I walked out in front of a crowd of 2,000 people wearing a pair of colourful, funky, size-12 trousers and a crop top.
 Feeling confident in how I looked, I was free to sing my heart out and enjoy taking the audience with me.
-Earlier this year, I released my latest EP, Forever in Love, and every day I feel like I’m getting closer to my dreams of singing stardom!
+I've also released an EP, Forever in Love, and every day I feel like I’m getting closer to my dreams of singing stardom – thanks to Slimming World!